Safer City grants 2017/18

 We will then consider whether the project has merit, taking into account supporting evidence and discussions with identified partners (as appropriate).

-We will endeavour to give you a decision on your application within five weeks of the date of formal acknowledgement.
+We will endeavour to give you a decision on your application within five weeks of the date of acknowledgement.